Dark-Gran/KarmaAppetite2/README.md

 - Region is rather a mini-region: needs more rooms (draft on paper).
 - Special outro for finishing the game without completing the quest has been cut for now.
 - Player guide needs upgrade of its capabilities.
-- Iterator deserves a prettier halo and a conversation upgrade (eg. comment on delivering more quest items after finishing already).
+- Iterator deserves a prettier halo and a conversation upgrade (eg. proper pearl reading and comments on delivering more quest items after finishing already).
 - Region music has been cut. (inspiration: [Ghost Cop - Just run](https://www.youtube.com/watch?v=uJRGnA-dSQw))

 ## Acknowledgements